Support Page Content

 Strategic PlanIn 2011-12, ABA established core strategic goals to help build the division’s capacity to support the University community and help advance its mission.
 These goals are focused on creating an internal culture of improvement that is continuously evolving and ready to meet changing conditions.
 In 2012-13, when the University's "Redefine the Possible" initiative was launched, ABA identified five focus areas rich in possibilities for transformational change.
 As goals are accomplished in these focus areas, other focus areas will emerge to replace them.

 ReportsABA is passionate about not only being transparent but also celebrating accomplishments.
-Please find our annual report on accomplishments below, which highlights our families' accomplishments in the 2017-2018 fiscal year.
-Additionally, you will find the last several quarters of compiled reports addressed progress towards the President's imperatives.
+Please find our annual report on accomplishments below, which highlights our families' accomplishments in previous fiscal year.
+Additionally, you will find the previous quarterly reports addressing progress towards the President's imperatives.

 ABA Focus Newsletter